-This ministry was founded in 1966 to embody and to nurture the Charismatic move of the Holy Spirit that swept through the world church in the 1960’s to the 1980’s.
+Presbyterian Reformed Ministries International was founded in 1966 as the Presbyterian Charismatic Communion.
+We aimed embody and to nurture the Charismatic move of the Holy Spirit that swept through the world church in the 1960’s to the 1980’s.

-Regardless of how we have been identified with the past movements of the Holy Spirit which have enriched the world church, we are committed to relentlessly moving with the Holy Spirit into the future, bringing to whatever new outpourings may be taking place the biblical foundations and decades of practical experiences that we have embodied in the Dunamis teaching and in our style of cooperating with the Holy Spirit.
+Regardless of how we have been identified with the past movements of the Holy Spirit which have enriched the world church, we are committed to relentlessly moving with the Holy Spirit into the future, bringing the biblical foundations and decades of practical experiences that we have embodied in the Dunamis teaching and in our style of cooperating with the Holy Spirit to whatever new outpourings may be taking place around the world today.

 A short history of the charismatic move of the Holy Spirit and of the founding of PRMI in 1966.

 The beginning of the charismatic renewal - 1959

 Within the Protestant Church, the charismatic renewal formally began at St. Mark's Episcopal Church in Van Nuys, California.